kubernetes/release/hack/rapture/README.md

 - There are several points during the process where you will be prompted to answer “y/N” or your password.
 - There will be a warning about trusty.
 This can be ignored.
-- The Rpm signing process can not be done in parralel, but all other steps maybe be.
+- The RPM signing process can not be done in parallel, but all other steps maybe be.

 ### Validating packages